arrayfire/arrayfire-java/README.md

     - `make cuda run  ` to use build and run examples using CUDA
     - `make opencl run` to use build and run examples using OpenCL

-### Windows

-- To build the JNI Wrapper for ArrayFire
-    - Verify if the following macros are correctly defined in the file `Makefile.Windows`.
-      - Ensure that `VC_ROOT` points to Visual-C (VC) installation path.
-      - Ensure that `WINSDK_X64` points to Windows SDK X64 library path.
-    - Launch `Developer command prompt for Visual Studio 2012`.
-    - `cd <Repository root>`.
-    - `nmake /F Makefile.Windows af_java` to build wrapper dll using CUDA.
-    - OpenCL support coming soon.

-- To build and run the examples
-    - `nmake /F Makefile.Windows examples` to build all examples.
-    - `nmake /F Makefile.Windows` to build and run all examples.

 Documentation
 ---------------
 - TODO